olavim/RoundsWithFriends/README.md

 ## Current Features

-The mod supports up to four players in local and private online lobbies.
+The mod supports up to 16 players in local and private online lobbies.

 ### Team Deathmatch